Homework Starts with Home Research Partnership Fellows

 Alyssa R. Palmer

-Alyssa R. Palmer is a 5th-year doctoral candidate on the developmental psychopathology and clinical science track at the Institue of Child Development, at the University of Minnesota.
+Alyssa R. Palmer is a 5th-year doctoral candidate on the developmental psychopathology and clinical science track at the Institute of Child Development, at the University of Minnesota.
 Alyssa’s general research interest includes processes that are related to effective parenting behaviors as well as adoptive parent and child adaptive emotion regulation in contexts of adversity.
 Alyssa’s work with the Homework Starts with Home Grand Challenge Project has focused on the intersection between children’s experiences of housing instability and child protective services.

 Fanita Tyrell